 - Flights booked through Amex Travel or directly with the airline

-The Hilton Honors Business card has popular business bonus categories and earns 6x Hilton points for:
+The Hilton Honors American Express Business Card has popular business bonus categories and earns 6x Hilton points for:

 - US gas stations